🏆 Top 1% Breed Reference — Updated 2026

 Physical Build and Working Dog Traits

 📌 “Royal Standard” Note Some breeders market “Royal Standard Poodles” over 25 inches tall.
-This is not an AKC classification.
-These dogs exist and can weigh 80–90+ pounds in exceptional cases — but no kennel club formally recognizes the Royal designation.
-Judge by AKC registration and health clearances, not marketing labels.
+No kennel club formally recognizes that designation — it’s marketing, not a class.
+These dogs do exist and can weigh 80–90+ pounds in exceptional cases, but judge the puppy on AKC registration and health clearances, not on a label invented to justify a bigger price tag.

 standard poodle size comparison diagram next to human silhouette